 Advantages of Herringbone Parquet Floors

 Herringbone floors feature as a recent trend in flooring.
 This is unsurprising as these floors can offer many advantages.
 Firstly, they are a highly sustainable option.
-Crafted from sold blocks of hardwood, herringbone parquet floors may be refurbished many more times than engineered or top-nailed hardwood flooring.
+Crafted from solid blocks of hardwood, herringbone parquet floors may be refurbished many more times than engineered or top-nailed hardwood flooring.
 Next, they are hard-wearing.
 Wooden floors tend to offer great longevity, which is one reason they are a great choice for rental properties and busy families.
 Finally, herringbone parquet is simply beautiful.
 The gorgeous patterning provides a unique feature to your home, without sacrificing durability.

 Herringbone Parquet Floor Sanding Essex